cdklabs/cdk-monitoring-constructs/API.md

 - *Type:* string[]

-list of dashboard names which will include the dashboard.
+list of dashboard names which to show this widget on.

+Defaults to the default dashboards.

 ---